AnaheimDucks16/AnaheimDucks16/README.md

 <a href="https://discord.gg/UVSVGf5auF"><img src="https://discordapp.com/api/guilds/826523048373911643/widget.png?style=banner2"></a>

-- ***Founder of the YouTube Channel, TheGroupPlayz:***
+- ***Founder of the YouTube Channel, AnaheimDucks16:***

-So I oversee a YouTube channel with 850+ subscribers, TheGroupPlayz.
-On this channel, we produce gaming videos on whatever games are popular.
-My job is replying to comments and approving the videos that our recorders submit.
-Please check out our YouTube channel.
-You can watch some of our videos here, https://www.youtube.com/c/TheGroupPlayz?sub_confirmation=1.
-Don't forget to like and subscribe to our channel!
+So I oversee a YouTube channel with 350+ subscribers and 80,000+ on views.
+On this channel, I bring behind the scenes content of the Anaheim Ducks!
+Please check out my YouTube channel for the best Anaheim Ducks coverage, highlights, and more.
+You can watch some of our videos here, https://www.youtube.com/c/AnaheimDucks16?sub_confirmation=1.
+Don't forget to like and subscribe to my channel!

 - ***And More!***